Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 • Save floor space or desk space

 The main advantage of a studio monitor stand is the reduction of sound interference.
-When you place a studio monitor on a desk or floor, some of the sound energy from the speakers are absorbed by the desk or floor while the remaining sound energy is reflected.
+When you place a studio monitor on a desk or floor, some of the sound energy from the speakers is absorbed by the desk or floor while the remaining sound energy is reflected.

 Bad speaker studio monitor placement